 About the Author

 Miss Lizzy is a hypothyroidism survivor.
-Through her journey she learned many amazing lessons.
+Through her journey, she learned many amazing lessons.
 Life is an experiment, and everything can be considered data.
 Be kind to ourselves, especially when other people don’t know what we are going through.
 Be patient and loving with ourselves.
-Persevere without judgement.
+Persevere without judgment.
 Reach for the happiest thought in every moment.
 Trust your heart.
 Keep going!
 Her mission is to continue researching and experimenting, sharing what she learns, giving you hope, and cheering you on!
 Big love and kisses.
 Follow her on Facebook and check out her website at MissLizzy.me.